 Are you looking for a job that will set you up for many job avenues in the film industry?

 Check out how to become a script supervisor in this course with me, Hannah Driscoll.

 I’m a Los Angeles, CA based Script Supervisor, and have been working in the film industry full-time since 2015.
-I’ve work on shows such as Pen15 and Adam Ruins Everything, plus on award winning features such as Plus One and Lost Transmissions.
+I’ve worked on shows such as Pen15 and Adam Ruins Everything, plus on award-winning features such as Plus One and Lost Transmissions.
 I’ve done loads of commercials as well.

 While daunting at first, this job can spark a real passion for cinema as you learn the craft.
 It’s also a great starting place for people with aspirations to work above the line one day, such as in directing or writing.

 See if this job is a good fit for you by previewing the introduction section, and if so, then get ready for a fun and challenging course about one of the most dynamic jobs on set–script supervising!

 What is a Script Supervisor, and how do you become one?
 First, take a quick quiz to see how much you know about this department.
 Then I'll introduce the job, and what to expect from this course.